-It might be more commercially useful to define marketing effectiveness more generally as the return on marketing investment against a pre-determined set of objectives.
+It might be more commercially useful to define marketing effectiveness more generally as the return on marketing investment against a predetermined set of objectives.

 These objectives can be as diverse as creating a defined market position, increasing online conversions, creating clarity among internal and external stakeholders about the mission and values of a business, identifying and refining target personas and even significantly reducing lead volumes in a move from a transactional to a nurturing lead management strategy.

-For example, Wall Street English franchises in Russia and Argentina both saw large, well-planned drops in lead volumes result in significant increases in signed contracts.
+For example, Wall Street English franchises in Russia and Argentina both saw large, well-planned drops in lead volumes resulting in significant increases in signed contracts.

 Getting outcomes like these requires careful planning and total alignment between marketing and sales, which in turn requires a content driven marketing strategy backed by a consultative approach to sales.